 - Hand and Wrist Pain – including gamekeeper’s thumb, DeQuervain’s syndrome, carpal tunnel syndrome, degenerative joint disease and osteoarthritis

-- Back Pain - including lumbar degenerative disc disease, arthritic changes and herniated discs
+- Back and Hip Pain – including lumbar degenerative disc disease, arthritic changes and herniated discs

-- Knee Pain - including sprained or strained ligaments, cartilage tears, tendonitis and osteoarthritis
+- Knee Pain – including degenerative joint disease or osteoarthritis

 - Shin / Ankle / Foot Pain – including shin splints, gout, metatarsalgia and Morton’s neuroma